 Note: The following post on RX100 Macros (09-11-2012 05:42 PM) community.sony.com/t5/Cybershot-Cameras/RX-100-Macro/td-p/28896 offers a lot of useful information about using the Sony RX100 M1 for macros.
 For more close-up photos see pages Close-Up Introduction and First Samples, Close-Up Samples and Close-Up Samples - Part 2.

 Using autofocus for close-ups can be a frustrating experience with the Sony RX100 M1, particularly afterwards when you look at your photos more closely and realize that the camera missed the target more than often.
 In the following, I present my approaches to getting more consistent and satisfying results for close-up photos.

-I did a few more things to improve the results for close-ups:
+I did a few more things to improve the results for close-up shots:

 *) Depending on what you want to achieve, a larger aperture opening with less

-depth of field may be desired (see page ... for the effects - in preparation)
+depth of field may be desired (see page Close-Ups

 Since all this means changing quite a lot of settings for a close-up now and then, particularly for my wife, I decided to store these settings in a custom setting for easy recall whenever we shoot close-ups.
 But we never actually put this into practice...